LLMs syntactically adapt their language use to their conversational partner: Base Divergence Values between Agents

 \section{Base Divergence Values between Agents}

 In our study, we compared the distributions of rules that agents use throughout conversations using the Jensen-Shannon divergence as distance measurement.
-To place our reported values in context, we provide baseline divergence values between each agent in this appendix.
-For each agent, we calculated the probability distribution of their uttered rules from 10 conversations with themselves.
-We counted the number of occurrences of each rule and normalized these frequencies for each agent to create a discrete probability distribution.
-The topic of all conversations was kept identical: ''What makes a day a good day?''
-Conversations were created turn by turn and stopped once they surpassed a length of 800 words (see section \ref{sec:experiment1}).
-Agents 14-17 are excluded, as their conversations converged to short repeating patterns.
-The resulting JSD values between the distributions of each agent are shown in Figure \ref{fig:jsdscores}.
+To place our reported values in context, we provide baseline divergence values between each agent on an additional set of conversations that we present here.
+For each agent, we calculated their probability distribution of uttered rules from 10 conversations with themselves.
+The topic of all conversations was again kept identical: ''What makes a day a good day?''
+Conversations were created turn by turn and stopped once they surpassed a length of 800 words (see Section \ref{sec:experiment1}).
+Probability distributions are taken to be the normalized frequencies of rule occurrences in the 10 conversations of each agent.
+Conversations were created using GPT-4o and Llama-3-8B.
+In the GPT conversations, agents 14-17 ended in repeating patterns and were excluded as a result (see Appendix \ref{sec:repeating_patterns}).
+The resulting JSD values of pairwise comparisons between each agent are shown in Figure \ref{fig:gpt_jsdscores} for GPT-4o and Figure \ref{fig:llama_jsdscores} for Llama.